JoshBranda/Rust-Attack-Team/README.md

 ## ggez

 There are two common game building libraries for Rust: ggez and piston.
-We chose piston.
+We chose ggez.
 We relied heavily on the ggez library.
 We also looked at several example games available on the ggez github page for ideas on how to structure our code: https://github.com/ggez/ggez